sonofevil/eBaySellerLocationFork/README.md

 It displays the location of the eBay seller on eBay product pages (in the info box on the right) and on search results.

 There is a high likelihood that occasionally the script will fail because the eBay server gets suspicious about too many http requests.
 The script tries to check location info one seller at a time to avoid this which makes it slow, and sometimes you may have to manually open eBay in a new tab and solve a captcha to get it to work again.
-Since there is no longer any unprotected eBay API, this natural side-effect of webscraping is unavoidable.
+Since there is no longer any unprotected eBay API, this natural side-effect of webcrawling is unavoidable.

 GitHub repository: https://github.com/sonofevil/eBaySellerLocationFork